maxmurdoch/flock/src/pages/products/commercial.md

     - image: ../../images/uploads/screens/flight-details-screen.png
       text: >-
         Choose your Flight Area, and the date and time you want to fly.
-Receive a risk-dependent quote on the spot.
+Receive a risk-dependent quote in seconds.
       title: 1.
 Enter your flight details
     - image: ../../images/uploads/screens/customise-policy-commercial-screen.png
       text: >-